Made in USA

 No generic sustainability language without named practices, suppliers, or factory detail behind it.

-No patriotic framing as a substitute for quality, transparency, or product merit.
+No sweeping origin language as a substitute for quality, transparency, or product merit.